SSosnova/-qr-code-component-solutio/README.md

 - CSS custom properties (using `var()` for consistent styling)
 - Flexbox (for centering the component on the page)
 - Mobile-first workflow (considering smaller screens first)

-**Note:** I removed CSS Grid, React, Next.js, and Styled Components from the list as they were not used in this particular solution.

 ### What I learned